birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-tidb.md

 ##### Filter

-In the Filter section, here we configure a series of transformations, most of the data analysis requirements are completed in the Filter. birdlarkprovides a wealth of plug-ins enough to meet various data analysis needs.
+In the Filter section, here we configure a series of transformations, most of the data analysis requirements are completed in the Filter. birdLarkprovides a wealth of plug-ins enough to meet various data analysis needs.
 Here we complete the data aggregation operation through the SQL plugin.

     filter {
         sql {